 Excellence in Academics and Sports What would you do if you were offered a four-year scholarship in 1915 to attend Rutgers University in New Jersey and knew that you would be the only black student in the entire school?
 Paul Robeson accepted that scholarship and was graduated as valedictorian of his class of 1919.
 He was inducted into the Phi Beta Kappa Honor Society and Rutgers' Cap And Skull Honor Society.
 Rutgers also awarded Robeson an honorary Master of Arts degree in 1932 and an honorary Doctorate of Humane Letters on his 75th birthday in 1973.

-As an undergraduate, he was the first black football player at Rutgers, and arguably the best football player in America at that time.
+As an undergraduate, he was the first black football player at Rutgers, and arguably the best football player in the United States at that time.
 Twice he was named to the All American Football Team in spite of racism from some of his teammates.
 He won 12 varsity letters in baseball, football, basketball, and track and field (freshmen could not compete on varsity teams).
 He was inducted into the College Football Hall of Fame in 1995, nineteen years after his death.

 His first job was as a professional football player, but it didn't pay very much, so he went to Columbia Law School, where he received his degree in 1923.
 While there, he met his wife Eslanda Cordoza Goode.
 After graduation, he worked for a law firm but quit when a white secretary refused to take dictation from him.
 The only thing he thought that he had left was his voice, so he decided to become a singer and actor.
 Soon he was recognized as perhaps the most famous baritone in the world.